• Menu

 Transforming Futures: Summer Internship Scholarship Program

-Transforming Futures scholarship awards will be up to $7,500 for summer interns.
-Award amounts will differ based on financial need and the level of students’ expected summer living expenses.
+Transforming Futures scholarship awards are up to $8,000 for summer interns.
+Award amounts may differ based on financial need.
 Internships should be with off-campus employers, primarily those who are not able to provide fully paid internships, such as nonprofit organizations, government entities, small businesses or start-ups.
 The location can be anywhere in the world.

 Our program provides scholarships once students have independently arranged an internship possibility.
 We encourage students to work with existing internship coordinators and advisors at UC Santa Cruz to identify internship opportunities (see internship resources below).
-This program will be administered by the Institute for Social Transformation in the Division of Social Sciences and we are partnering with UCSC Career Success and Educational Opportunity Program (EOP).
-Currently, scholarships are limited to UC Santa Cruz undergraduate students in the Social Sciences, however we hope to expand the program even further in future years.
+The program is administered by the Institute for Social Transformation in the Division of Social Sciences, with support from UCSC Career Success and Educational Opportunity Program (EOP).
+Currently, scholarships are limited to UC Santa Cruz undergraduate students in the Social Sciences, however we hope to expand the program further in future years.

 Application Information